-This must also be identified in the subcontractor's pre-job planning/pre- task analysis form(s).
+This must also be identified in the subcontractor's pre-job planning/pre-task analysis form(s).

-For this project, an asbestos survey may be needed for the deactivation and removal of the existing utilities due to a possibility of asbestos-coated pipes.
+For this project, an asbestos survey may be needed for the deactivation and removal of the existing utilities due to the potential for asbestos-coated pipes.
 If asbestos is found, abatement will be performed.